Get 80% off your plan for your first 3 months*

 • Meet filing deadlines based on your partner types to avoid penalties—March 31 if all partners are individuals, or five months after the fiscal period end if any partners are corporations.

-• Use information from your T5013 slip to report partnership income on your personal or corporate tax return, maintaining the original income type (such as rental or business income) when transferring amounts to the appropriate tax return lines.
+• Use information from your T5013 slip to report partnership income on your personal or corporate tax return.
+Maintain the original income type (such as rental or business income) when transferring amounts to the appropriate tax return lines.

 What is a partnership?

-• Resources: Partners may contribute equipment, property, or specialized skills
+• assets: contributing equipment, property, or specialized expertise

 Partnerships can have income from: